TRANSLATORS INTRODUCTION

 In the skirt of the Ajusco, where you arrive at the most remote city districts, there was a gymnasium for mammals in which they met on holidays, and almost next-door to the gymnasium, was a large concert hall, very much frequented by the same.
 In this hall, with perfect acoustic conditions and considerable amplitude, the assembly in question was held on Sunday, August 3, 5532 (New Era).[Translator's note: Ajusco, a volcano located south of Mexico City]

 Equs Robertis presided, a very beautiful horse, certainly; and the first designated speaker was a celebrated propagandist at the time, Can Canis, a dog of remarkable intelligence, though highly impassioned.
-I should note that in all parts of the world were reverberating, as it were, with the speech in question, thanks to the special emitters which recorded all of the vibrations and had transmitted them to only those who had corresponding receivers, which used certain magnetic currents; these devices have already fallen into disuse now for their impracticality.
+I should note that all parts of the world were reverberating, as it were, with the speech in question, thanks to the special emitters which recorded all the vibrations, and transmitted them only to those who had corresponding receivers which used certain magnetic currents; these devices have already fallen into disuse now for their impracticality.

 When Can Canis stood up to address the audience, the noise of approval was heard everywhere.